simatic-ax/learning-path/05_oop_in_st/slides/slides.md

     myValveInstance.isOpen := TRUE;
     myValveInstance.isClosed := TRUE;
     </pre>
-    <p>To prevent this, we want to encapsulate all internal logic to be inaccessible from the outside and the user should only control the state using the defined methods.
-This can be done, by using access modifier; in </p>
+    <p>To prevent this, we want to encapsulate the internal state to be inaccessible from the outside and the user should only control the state using the defined methods.
+This can be done, by using access modifiers. </p>
   </div>
   <div class="grid-slide-image">
     <pre>